rasha-salim/SpaceNetChallenge.github.io/Competitions/Competition2.md

 sidebar: BuildingExtractor
 ---
 ## SpaceNet Round 2 Challenge Implementations
-## SpaceNet Challenge Implementations

 ## The Problem
 The commercialization of the geospatial industry has led to an explosive amount of data being collected to characterize our changing planet.
 One area for innovation is the application of computer vision and deep learning to extract information from satellite imagery at scale.
-DigitalGlobe, CosmiQ Works, and NVIDIA have partnered to release the SpaceNet data set to the public to enable developers and data scientists.
+CosmiQ Works, DigitalGlobe and NVIDIA have partnered to release the SpaceNet data set to the public to enable developers and data scientists.

 Today, map features such as roads, building footprints, and points of interest are primarily created through manual techniques.
 We believe that advancing automated feature extraction techniques will serve important downstream uses of map data including humanitarian and disaster response, as recently observed by the need to map buildings in Haiti during the response to Hurricane Matthew.
 Furthermore, we think that solving this challenge is an important stepping stone to unleashing the power of advanced computer vision algorithms applied to a variety of remote sensing data applications in both the public and private sector.
 For more information see the [SpaceNet Challenge Round 2 Competition Page](http://crowdsourcing.topcoder.com/spacenet)